GetStream/mml-react/README.md

 ## TODO

 - functional components with hooks
+- enable you to overwrite the MML components
+- make mml in chat react a singelton type of pattern
 - validation:
   -- XSD seems like the nicest way to validate the MML (but libs dont support it well) -- some elements are only allowed as children of other elements